-- unexpected changes in mix of business; - claims experience (numbers or average costs) being higher or lower than our forecasts, for example due to factors associated with the pandemic; - expenses being higher or lower than expected; - changes in persistency or levels of new business.
+- unexpected changes in mix of business; - claims experience (numbers or average costs) being higher or lower than our forecasts, for example due to factors associated with the pandemic or the current high inflationary environment; - expenses being higher or lower than expected; - changes in mix, persistency or levels of new business.

 Finally given the complexity of the calculations involved in estimating these technical provisions, there may be changes over time due to improvements to our calculation methods.
-For NFU Mutual, based on the Internal Model for Reserve Risk there is roughly a 50% chance that the 2022 calendar year movement in best estimate ultimate claims costs (including latent claims) for loss years prior to 2021 will change by more than £200m (10%).
+For NFU Mutual, based on the Internal Model for Reserve Risk there is roughly a 50% chance that the 2023 calendar year movement in best estimate ultimate claims costs (including latent claims) for loss years prior to 2022 will change by more than £200m (10%).